Akechi Mitsuhide: Tensho Koshirae sword

-The sword of Mitsuhide is the Tensho style; the 'Tensho Koshirae' was first designed to be a replica of Akechi Mitsuhide's own sword.
+The Tensho Koshirae was first forged during the Azuchi-Momoyama Era and was meant to be a replica of Akechi Mitsuhide's sword.
+These katanas were made for practical use and thus had a simplistic design philosophy and the metal tempered to be strong and durable.
 The Akechi family was able to trace their heritage to the Toki clan and from there to the Minamoto clan.

 Castles built or reconstructed by Mitsuhide

 Mitsuhide was well known as a master of castle construction, and was engaged in the construction of many castles.